2023 Best Film, Video & Photographic Arts Schools in Missouri

 Top Missouri Schools in Film, Video & Photographic Arts

 Our analysis found Washington University in St Louis to be the best school for film, video and photographic arts students who want to pursue a degree in Missouri.
-Located in the suburb of Saint Louis, WUSTL is a private not-for-profit college with a fairly large student population.
+Located in the large suburb of Saint Louis, WUSTL is a private not-for-profit college with a fairly large student population.

 Full Film, Video & Photographic Arts at Washington University in St Louis Report